-Verify participation statement from Director of ASTM International D.02 Interlaboratory Crosscheck Program on file for current audit year for each laboratory where physical and chemical tests are run. • Verify statement from Laboratory Director on file for current audit year that their laboratory participates in the ASTM International D.02 Interlaboratory Crosscheck Program for the physical and chemical tests listed in Appendix 2b (Appendix E-2).
+• Verify participation statement from Director of ASTM International Proficiency Testing Program D.02 Interlaboratory Crosscheck Program on file for current audit year for each laboratory where physical and chemical tests are run.
+Verify statement from Laboratory Director on file for current audit year that their laboratory participates in the ASTM International Proficiency Testing Program D.02.
+Interlaboratory Crosscheck Program for the physical and chemical tests included in the ASTM Subcommittee D02B Engine Oil Lubricants Program listed in Appendix-2b (Appendix E-2).